-The power is not connected or the power switch is set to "Off".

-- Connect the power adapter to your Broadband Router and plug it into the power outlet. - Make sure that the power switch is set to "On".
+- The power is not connected or the power switch is set to "Off".
+Resolution: - Connect the power adapter to your Broadband Router and plug it into the power outlet. - Make sure that the power switch is set to "On".

 Note: Only use the power adapter provided with your Broadband Router.
-Using any other adapter may damage your Broadband Router and violate your warranty.
+Using any other adapter may damage your Broadband Router.